Who we are

 The NIHR has awarded £816 million over five years to 20 BRCs across England.

-Our aim is to undertake experimental medicine and translational research which accelerates the translation of the latest scientific discoveries into first-in-man clinical trials, which can be developed and implemented to produce new tests and treatments for patients with mental health problems.
+We are researching novel tests, treatments and technologies to understand and treat mental disorders.
+Our aim is to accelerate the translation of the latest scientific discoveries into first-in-man clinical trials and other well designed studies.
+The findings from these studies can then be developed and implemented to produce new tests and treatments for people with mental and neurological disorders.

 How we work